DevOfFuture/DevDic/README.md

-﻿# Dev Dic
+﻿# DevDic

-A programming dictionary for programmers.
-This bot can teach you almost everything about almost any language by showing you the language meaning and suggest good important links to follow along.
+> DevDic is a programming dictionary for Developers by Developers.
+This Bot can teach you almost everything about almost
+> any programming language by showing you the language meaning and also suggest good important links/tutorials to learn.

 ### Setting up the project

 #### Requiremets:

  - PHP >= 5.6.4
- - composer
+ - Composer

  1. Clone the repository